evykassirer/playing-the-internship-game/docs/2-Interviews/answering_technical_questions.md

 Things that can get in the way in other languages include:
 - Writing types (we love types, but you only have one hour to write your code and explain it!)
-- Manual memory management
+- Manual memory management (tedious and error-prone)
-- Verbose syntax
+- Verbose syntax  (using Python will usually result in much less writing, which saves so much time)
 - Boilerplate code
   - Class definitions, keywords like public or static
   - Writing conversions between conceptually similar data structures (e.g. a library function returns `String[]`, you want `List<String>`)